• Skip to primary navigation

 Just leaving that picture there was improved by adding some flowers on the frame to connect with the flowers in the vase.

-The big improvement came when the green picture was removed and we kept the colors of only orange and blue.
+The big improvement came when the green picture was removed and we kept the colors of only peach and blue.

 Just a few flowers on the blue painting pulled the eye further as a circle.
 The blue on its own would not have pulled the eye.
 It needed the red.